Coming soon, H2C Coconut water review.

-- 2019: much more similar from bottle to bottle than it used to be.
+- 2019: This is much more similar from bottle to bottle than it used to be.
 However, after being given a case of this and drinking some every day, I found it rather heavy, something I hadn’t noticed before.
 Over time I got tired of that heaviness.

 You can see why had trouble rating Harmless Harvest.
 Because of these differences from year to year, we feel this brand varies greatly between batches and is difficult to rate.
 Your experience may vary.
 Tip: you can get this at Costco in boxes of six (larger size) for <$13.
 It hides in the refrigerated foods area.

-- Comments: “Would be great over ice”, “Toasty coconut”, “Nutty”, “Pleasant, smooth and balanced”, “Smooth”, “Nice mouthfeel and body”.
-Retested in 2019, it kept the same placement on this list, though we felt it lacked body.
+- Comments: “Would be great over ice”, “Toasty coconut”, “Nutty”, “Pleasant, smooth and balanced”, “Smooth”, “Nice mouthfeel and body”, “Smooth coconut without the oily aftertaste”.

 2. (Note: this no longer seems to be available outside of the UK.
 The old url now goes to Vita Coco, which is way down our list).
 Coco Community Organic Coconut water: Plastic container.
 From Thailand.
 Fair Trade, organic, no GMO.
 This coconut water is made by the same company behind Vita Coco, also on this list.
 That is where the similarities end.
 The coconut water is processed with the high-pressure process like Harmless Harvest and shipped cold.